 Butternut Squash Mac and Cheese for Toddlers

 The beauty of this recipe is that the squash adds that classic orange color and nutrients, but the kids just get the cheesy pasta flavor and texture that they love.
 And the method is so simple since everything cooks in the same pot, so it’s a perfect option for a busy weeknight.
 Pick up a bag of precut butternut squash and you literally just need to fill a pot with water to get this recipe started!

 You can make this with any pasta shape that your family prefers—elbows would be a great choice if your kids are used to the classic boxed variety—and you can add in broccoli or peas if you want to up the veggie intake even more.
-The recipe is easy to scale up and you can make it gluten-free if needed by selecting a favorite GF pasta.
-(We love the Barilla gluten-free pasta—though I recommend cooking it for 1-2 minutes less than the box says for the best texture...it can start to fall apart if you cook it for the full time!)
+This butternut mac and cheese recipe is easy to scale up and you can make it gluten-free if needed by selecting a favorite GF pasta.
+(We love the Barilla gluten-free pasta—though I recommend cooking it for 1-2 minutes less than the box says for the best texture…it can start to fall apart if you cook it for the full time!)

 - 1 cup peeled and cubed butternut squash

 - 3/4 cup grated yellow or white cheddar cheese

 - 1 tablespoon butter

 - Bring a large pot of water to a boil.
 Add the squash and cook for about 10 minutes or until soft when poked with a fork.Use a large slotted spoon to transfer the squash to a blender, draining off all of the liquid.

 - Add the milk, cheese, and butter, and puree until completely smooth.Meanwhile, bring the water back to a boil and cook the pasta according to package directions.
 Drain and return to the pot.
 Stir in the cheese sauce, season to taste with salt, and serve!
 Variations: